account931/Crypto-JS/ReadMe.txt

 ============================
 Gulp
-Run gulp task in the end of development, it will not concatanate all js modues to one, but additionally 'll uglify/obfuscate it.
+Run gulp task in the end of development, it will not only concatanate all js modues to one, but additionally 'll uglify/obfuscate it.

 gulp browserifyX  => run gulp task "browserifyX"